-On one of many productive adventures, I visited Bogota, Colombia to snoop around their textile scene.
-I had just made my first trip to Peru to visit their premier trade show in Lima, Peru Moda and Home, and to explore a bit.
-While planning this maiden voyage to South America I thought, might as well try to make a more thorough expedition.
-I contacted a few friends to see if anyone knew anyone, etc….and the gods of hospitality extended their hand to me once again.
-A friend of the family in Bogota invited me to stay, so I booked an extra leg to my trip, and off I went…..
+In May of 2012, I landed in Bogota to snoop around their textile scene.
+I had just made my first trip to Peru to visit their premier trade show in Lima, Peru Moda and Home, and to explore the country a bit.
+While planning this maiden voyage to South America I thought, might try to make a more thorough expedition..
+I contacted a few friends to see if anyone knew anyone, and the gods of hospitality extended their hand to me once again.
+A friend of the family in Bogota invited me to stay, so I booked an extra leg to my trip, and off I went.
+Lucky.

 In Bogota I was advised to take taxi’s carefully, not to be out in the evening on my own, not to have that much cash on me, etc. I was super intrigued by the museums and gardens and parks, but not very confident about exploring freely.
-But that approach wasn’t going to work all the time.
+That approach wasn’t going to work all the time.
 At one point, the generosity and care taken by my host produced an invitation to lunch at the home of a distinguished professor and textile expert, Ricardo Carrizosa.
-For this trip I took a few buses and a publico, or van, to get to a mall where we had our rendezvous – that was absolutely nowhere on the outskirts of town.
-Then we drove into the hills to his beautiful home and art studio to have a very charming lunch among his flowers and a brilliant chat surrounded by his cache of folkloric wonders and books.
+For this trip I had to take a few buses and a publico, or van, to get to a mall where we had our rendezvous, that was absolutely nowhere on the outskirts of town.
+Then we drove into the hills to his beautiful home and art studio to have a charming lunch among his flowers and a brilliant chat surrounded by his cache of folkloric wonders and books.
 I was schooled in Colombian artesanias – in addition to hearing all about Ricardo’s travels and intrigues!
-Alas, it was too dark to take good photos.

 This is me, a year later in Puno, looking for Cactus, with a nasty bout of altitude sickness that kept me awake for nights..
 I’m smiling, but it’s only because I have chewed up coca leaves stuck to my temples.
 I was instructed by the giggling ladies in the market place to do so because they could tell I had a migraine that was out of control painful.
 It didn’t work, but it was a fun distraction.